redwoodjs/redwood/docs/versioned_docs/version-5.0/tutorial/chapter6/multiple-comments.md

 :::info What's this `standard` thing?

 Think of it as the standard, default mock if you don't do anything else.
-We would have loved to use the name "default" but that's already a reserved word in Javascript!
+We would have loved to use the name "default" but that's already a reserved word in JavaScript!

 :::